project-poodle/poodle/design.md

   - source content of the signature include binary consensus ID, concatenated with Record content, including Record Magic, Key, Value, Scheme, and Timestamp
-  - If signature is present, the content of data are in raw format, and cannot be encoded with lookup scheme, or compression scheme
+  - If signature is present, the content of record are in raw format, and cannot be encoded with lookup scheme, or compression scheme